jameslawler/notes/docs/portuguese/verbs/todo/contar.md

    - Portuguese: Compartilhar informação - ex: Nós contamos a novidade para os nossos amigos.
    - English: Share information - e.g: We tell the news to our friends.

+3. Telling Stories

+- Portuguese: Contar histórias - ex: Eles contaram uma história de terror.
+- English: Tell stories - e.g: They told a scary story.

 ## Exercises

 abc

 ## Writing Prompts

-1. Quais são algumas coisas que você conta todos os dias? what are some things you count everyday?
+1. Há alguma coisa que você conte todos os dias? what are some things you count everyday?
 2. Descreva um momento em que compartilhou boas notícias.
 Describe a time when you shared good news.
-3. Como compartilha notícias com seus amigos?
+3. Como partilha notícias com seus amigos?
 How do you share news with your friends?